ilg-deprecated/xpack.github.io-source/pages/develop/js-style-guide.md

 ## Linting Tools

-Prefered (used automatically by Standard):
+Preferred (used automatically by Standard):

 - [ESLint](http://eslint.org/), but indirectly via the 'Standard JS' tools.